adrianratnapala/tpl00-lambda/README.md

         expr    -> AstNode

 Better still the stricter grammar, and the mapping are reflected in our code.
-Not in the parser, but in the printer function `unparse`.
+Not in the parser, but in the printer function `unparse`, which is:

         void unparse(FILE *oot, const Ast *ast, const AstNodeId root) {